Deebo Samuel Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 Matchup vs. Houston

-- The 253.7 yards per game the Texans are conceding through the air makes them the NFL's 18th-ranked pass defense.
+- The Texans have the NFL's 18th-ranked pass defense this season, allowing 253.7 yards per game through the air.

-- The Texans have given up 21 touchdowns through the air (1.4 per game).
-They are ninth in the NFL in that category.
+- With 21 passing TDs allowed this year, the Texans defense is ranked ninth in the league.

 Recent Performances